2017-2018 Foundations Course Options

 In-Training Exam Resources

 Available as “Extra Sessions”, there are multiple ITE review resources included in the Foundations I or Foundations II Course Schedules found under “Leadership Resources”.
 The Comprehensive Board Review Resource is composed of challenge questions and answers divided by and including all systems.
 A classroom review session may be hosted using this resource; it may also be shared with residents to be used for independent study.
-The ITE High Yield Topics Presentation is a lecture based interactive game which covers high-yield topics with a focus on Cards, Trauma, GI, Peds and Pulm.
-Each system may be reviewed in a 45-60 min classroom session, providing up to 5 hours of conference ITE review content.
+The ITE High Yield Topics Presentations are lecture based interactive games which covers high-yield topics with a focus on Cards, Trauma, GI, Peds, Pulm, Tox, Neuro and ID.
+Each system may be reviewed in a 30-60 min classroom session, providing up to 8 hours of conference ITE review content.